 Evaluation Timeline and Reporting

 PSTAA strategies will operate on different schedules based on their unique designs.
 Data points may be readily available or may require system upgrades prior to access.
 Thus, evaluation timelines for PSTAA’s various programs will accommodate considerations related to program implementation timing, data collection and availability, and contract requirements.
 In light of this variation, information about PSTAA program progress and outcomes will be made available in a variety of ways over time.

+Table 15